chiselverify/class2020/README.md

-# class2020
+# Verification of Digital Designs

-Material for the class on verification of digital designs
+This is the repository for the 2020 special course on Verification of Digital Designs at DTU.

+It will contain teaching material, such as slides, lab exercises, student presentations, and could also host student projects.